kimfeel/aromi_ros/README.md

 # From the command line, you can also make Gazebo follow the drone, if you want.
 gz camera --camera-name=gzclient_camera --follow=iris

+# Start the safe_landing_planner and use it to land safely in mission or auto land mode.
+To run the node:
+roslaunch safe_landing_planner safe_landing_planner.launch

+# The disparity map from stereo-image-proc is published as a stereo_msgs/DisparityImage message,
+# which is not supported by rviz or rqt.
+To visualize the message, either run:
+rosrun image_view stereo_view stereo:=/stereo image:=image_rect_color

+# or publish the DisparityImage as a simple sensor_msgs/Image
+rosrun topic_tools transform /stereo/disparity /stereo/disparity_image sensor_msgs/Image 'm.image'

 # You will see the Iris drone unarmed in the Gazebo world.
 # To start flying, there are two options: OFFBOARD or MISSION mode.
 # For OFFBOARD, run: In another terminal